Agusan Marsh Wildlife Sanctuary, site of one of author’s reflections. (Photo by Jojie Alcantara)

-How to capture in words seven days of glorious communing with Indigenous elders and fellow urbanized participants and with the lush vegetation, waterfalls, springs, and mountains of Tanay, Rizal and the sacred mountains of Apo Banahaw, and Mariang Makiling?
+How to capture in words seven days of glorious communing with Indigenous elders and fellow urbanized participants and with the lush vegetation, waterfalls, springs, and mountains of Tanay, Rizal6 and the sacred mountains of Apo Banahaw, and Mariang Makiling?
 This is the longest time I’ve been away from my laptop and cellphone screens, thanks to the forbidding distance from civilization (and perhaps to the energies of the sacred mountains for which human-made electronic signals were no match?).

 The Philippine High School for the Arts at the foothills of Mount Makiling (view of Makiling partially obscured by cloud cover in the background).
 (Photo by Gino T. Manalastas)

-It was the second Pamati gathering convened by Tao Foundation and its co-hosts in the summer of 2017.
+It was the second Pamati gathering convened by Tao Foundation and its co-hosts7 in the summer of 2017.
 Those of us modern-schooled, and no longer living on the land came to listen, to learn from the elders, to have our bodies and souls remember the old ways again.

 Writing this, I feel a deep sense of gratitude to our gracious venue hosts—Sakahang Lilok Organic Farm, Nature Villa Banahaw (c/o traditional healing arts practitioner Boy Fajardo), and the Philippine National High School for the Arts at Mt.
 Makiling, a publicly-funded school for gifted youth artists (courtesy of alumna Grace Nono and Director Vim Nadera, whom I finally got to meet in person for the first time).
 To Sakahang Lilok I owe special thanks for teaching our bodies to fall in love again with the simple deliciousness of (mostly) plant-based slow-food cooking and the totally respectful and sensible concept of zero-waste living (where even our human waste becomes “ambag”/useful contribution for other earth beings).
 I was grateful, too, for the permeable walls and bamboo structures of our sleeping quarters that allowed the elders’ contagious laughter and loud uninhibited bantering to wake us up in the early morning, sometimes even before dawnbreak–the one thing I’d probably miss the most from this year’s gathering!